End to end encryption for WordPress

 I’m not guaranteeing anything with this plugin!
 To the best of my knowledge, the cipher is secure and in principle I believe there is no way to access your data without you sending data in the clear.
 There are some bugs in the current implementation which can cause you to send unencrypted data if you aren’t careful.
 This plugin is here as a proof of concept at this stage and is definitely not intended to be trusted for securing highly sensitive data.

-Note: This is a beta and contains some known issues (see below) which will be fixed shortly.
+Note 1: This is a beta and contains some known issues (see below)

 Download the End to end plugin beta, install it in your WordPress site and activate it.